Here is how to visit Greece in Autumn and have a great time. Visit Greece in the Fall with this guide; we know you will fall in love.

 This is where monks from medieval times decided to stay, and you’ll find 30 monasteries perched almost precariously on the rocks, giving exceptional views over the local area.

-Meteora is fantastic for exploring, walking, hiking, and of course, enjoying all that delicious local food.
-You can also head off for adventure sports, such as kayaking, rock climbing, or mountain biking.
+Meteora is fantastic for exploring, walking, hiking, and, of course, enjoying all that delicious local food.
+You can also head off for adventure sports like kayaking, rock climbing, or mountain biking.

-During fall in Greece, all of the small towns and villages feel more authentic than they do during the busy summer season.
+During fall in Greece, all small towns and villages feel more authentic than they do during the busy summer season.
 So we suggest you get off the beaten track.

 Located in Epirus, you’ll find Zagorochoria, which is also a series of villages to explore.
 You can easily walk between them, through forests and well-marked paths.
-Of course, it’s far easier to do this when the weather is a little cooler and there aren’t so many other people trying to do the same thing.
+Of course, it’s far easier to do this when there is pleasant weather and there aren’t so many other people trying to do the same thing.

-If you love adventure sports, Zagorochoria is a good spot, with horseriding, hiking, trekking, rafting, and rock climbing on offer.
+If you love adventure sports, Zagorochoria is a good spot, with horseback riding, hiking, trekking, rafting, and rock climbing on offer.
 You can also check out the 2nd deepest gorge in the world, called Vikos Gorge, and enjoy the natural springs.
-On top of that, the local area is famous for its superb wineries, with plenty of tours on offer.
+On top of that, the local area is famous for its superb wine production, with plenty of tours on offer.

-Nafplio was the first Greek Capital before the War of Independence in 1821, when the honors when to Athens.
+Nafplio was the first Greek Capital before the War of Independence in 1821, when the honors went to Athens.
 Nowadays, Nafplio is one of Greece’s most popular cities, packed with history and beauty.
-The seaside promenade is a great spot for walking and grabbing an ice cream, while the Old Town is a myriad of winding cobbled streets to explore.
+The seaside promenade is a great spot for walking and grabbing an ice cream, while the Old Town has a myriad of winding cobbled streets to explore.